 TUPE does not apply when there is a change of the supply of goods for the business’ use ( for example a change of stationary supplies) or when there is a single event or short-term task (for example using caterers for a corporate event).

 TUPE does not apply to a transfer of shares.

 Transfer of employment contracts, rights and liabilities

-When TUPE applies, the employees of the old employer automatically become the employees of the new employer and the new employer takes over their employment contracts.
+When TUPE applies the employees of the old employer automatically become the employees of the new employer and the new employer takes over their employment contracts.
 The employees maintain their continuous service and should have the same terms and conditions that they had previously.
 Also, the new employer is responsible for any failures of the old employer to observe the employees’ legal rights.
-Therefore, for example, an employee could bring a discrimination claim against the new employer even if the discrimination occurred prior to the transfer.
+Therefore, for example, an employee could, subject to normal time limits, bring a discrimination claim against the new employer even if the discrimination occurred prior to the transfer.

 Employees are able to object to transferring to the new employer.
 If the employee objects no notice is required and the employment ends on the transfer date.

 A potential problem for the new employer is that their workforce will then be on different terms and conditions and employees could, for instance, be on different benefits.
 However, TUPE law prohibits employers harmonising terms for an indefinite period if the sole or principal reason for the change is the transfer.
 Employers can improve terms, such as increasing holiday entitlement so that employees have the same holiday rights, but any changes would have to be agreed.

 The new employer is not able to make changes to the terms and conditions of employment if the sole or principal reason for the change is the transfer, unless the terms of the contract allow the employer to make the change (such as relating to a mobility clause).
 There is also an exception when the old employer is subject to relevant insolvency proceedings when certain variations are permitted provided conditions are met.
 Also, the new employer can renegotiate terms and conditions in collective agreements after one year provided the changes are no less favourable overall to the employees.